Modification-Fair Cluster Editing: Empirical Insights into the Price of Fairness

-We next evaluate the \emph{price of fairness}, that is, how much the solution size and the running time increase when requiring the solutions to be fair, wherein we set~$\delta_{\text{norm}}$ to be~$0, 0.01, 0.02, \dots, 0.05$.
-For these runs, we set a time limit of 100~times the time required for the same instance without a bound on the modification fairness and return the best feasible solution found up to this point.
-The running times and solution sizes obtained for running standard \textsc{Cluster Editing} on the instances are listed in \cref{tab:unfair-times-k}.
+We next evaluate the \emph{price of fairness}, that is, how much the solution size and the running time increase when requiring the solutions to be fair, wherein we set~$\diffnorm$ to be~$0, 0.01, 0.02, \dots, 0.05$.
+As the running time for Set 5 of the Amazon graphs was already very close to our time limit, we evaluate the price of fairness only on Sets 1 to 4 for both Facebook and Amazon graphs.

-\Cref{fig:extra-time} shows that requiring perfect fairness results in prohibitively high running time.
-Allowing a little bit of slack in the fairness however yields significantly lower increments in running time.
-For~$\delta_{\text{norm}} = 0.01$ and graphs of Set~4, $\nicefrac{3}{4}$ of the runs were slower by a factor of at most $2.81$.
-For~$\delta_{\text{norm}} = 0.02$ the factor was at most~$1.48$ for~$\nicefrac{3}{4}$ of the graphs.

-\Cref{fig:extra-k} shows that, except for very small graphs, the solution size need not increase much in order to meet modification fairness requirements.
-For 80\% of the graphs in Sets 2, 3 and 4, the solution size increases by at most $33\%$, $10\%$, and $8\%$ when~$\delta_{\text{norm}}$ is $0$, $0.01$, and $0.02$, respectively.
-As for the higher increment in the solution size for graphs in Set 1, we believe that the reason for this is that a single edge has a higher impact on the modification fairness; hence balancing out the modifications requires proportionally more edits.